orthanc-team/python-orthanc-api-client/README.md

 Another project [`pyorthanc`](https://github.com/gacou54/pyorthanc) is quite similar to `python-orthanc-api-client`.

 If you are wondering which one to use, please refer to this [discussion](https://github.com/gacou54/pyorthanc/issues/80).
+**tl;dr**: this project is mainly an internal tool made public.  `pyorthanc` is more feature complete and its documentation is much better.

 Installation: